 - Stay in the shade.
-When possible sit in the shade or shade your body under an umbrella or hat to avoid UV radiation exposure.
+When possible, sit in the shade or shade your body under an umbrella or hat to avoid ultraviolet (UV) radiation exposure.

-- Wear sunglasses.
-Your eyes are extremely sensitive to the sun.
-Wearing sunglasses reduces UV exposure up to 98 percent.
+- Wear sunglasses, as the eyes are extremely sensitive to the sun.
+Wearing sunglasses reduces UV exposure up to 98%.

-- Choose a 30+ sunscreen and reapply it every two hours.
+- Sunscreen is key.
+Choose a sunscreen with a sun protection factor (SPF) of 30 or higher and reapply it every two hours.